Cliff Michelmore: Broadcasting career

 After the war he worked for BBC Radio and television as a freelance sports commentator, then as a news reporter and as a producer of children's programmes, including All Your Own.

 From 1955 to 1957 Michelmore presented the BBC TV programme Highlight, a current affairs show with a reputation for uncompromising interviews.
-On 18 February 1957 he became anchor for BBC Television's new topical weekday magazine show Tonight, which ran for eight years and attracted eight million viewers at its peak.
+On 18 February 1957 he became anchor for BBC Television's new topical weekday magazine show Tonight, with Fyfe Robertson, which ran for eight years and attracted eight million viewers at its peak.
 This made him probably the most frequently appearing person on television at the time, and hence one of the best-known people in the UK.
 He was named BAFTA Television Personality of the Year in 1958.
 He was on air when the news of the assassination of John F. Kennedy broke in 1963.
 Michelmore introduced a 17-year-old David Bowie to his first television audience on Tonight in 1964.
 Bowie was introduced as the spokesman and founder of 'The Society for the Prevention of Cruelty to Long-Haired Men'.
 Arguably Michelmore's most poignant commentary was in October 1966 on the Aberfan disaster, where 116 children and 28 adults died after the collapse of a colliery spoil tip.

 When Tonight finished in 1965, Michelmore hosted a BBC One series called 24 Hours until 1968.
 In 1967 he presented the UK segment of Our World, a worldwide TV broadcast that was the first to use satellite communication extensively in an attempt to "connect the whole world by television".
 The programme featured a performance by the Beatles of their song "All You Need Is Love".
 Michelmore presented coverage of the Apollo 11 mission to the Moon in 1969, alongside James Burke and Patrick Moore.
 In the 1970s and until the demise of Southern Television in December 1981 (the ITV contractor for much of southern England), Michelmore acted as chief anchor and presenter for the evening local news programme Day by Day.
 When the BBC closed its Lime Grove Studios in 1991, Michelmore presented the last broadcast from Lime Grove.

 After leaving full-time television work, Michelmore became head of EMI's new video division.
-He was a regular presenter on BBC1's Holiday programme from 1969 to 1986, and presented other shows for BBC TV, ITV and BBC Radio.
+He was a regular presenter on BBC One's Holiday programme from 1969 to 1986, and presented other shows for BBC TV, ITV and BBC Radio.

 Michelmore returned to the BBC on 18 November 2007 to present a programme on the BBC Parliament channel, recalling the 1967 devaluation of the pound.